freenas/freenas-docs/userguide/system.rst

 * :ref:`Cloud Credentials` is used to enter connection credentials for remote cloud service providers

+* :ref:`SSH Connections` manages connecting to a remote system with SSH.

 * :ref:`Tunables` provides a front-end for tuning in real-time and to load additional kernel modules at boot time